caocmai/subscription-box/README.md

 An iOS app for a subscription box for exotic fruits

 ## About
-This app is for a subscription box for exotic fruits, but can be used as a template for other subscription box based services.
+This app is for a subscription box of exotic fruits, but can be used as a template for other subscription box services.

 ### Features
 * Splash Screen - with gradient